SlayHorizon/godot-2d-platformer-demo/README.md

 ## License

-This project’s source code is released under the **MIT License**, allowing free use, modification, and distribution.
+Project’s source code under **MIT License**.
-Asset-specific licenses and credits are listed in their respective `license.txt` files.
+Asset-specific licenses and credits are listed in their respective folder.

 ---